Tag along for our FTC disclosure saga here. The following article was last updated on Dec 5, 2025 ...

 "Other" Tie Down Straps

-Rachet, cinch, bungee, net, compress ... the verbs for methods go on and on.
+Ratchet, cinch, bungee, net, compress ... the verbs for methods go on and on.
 Our choices depend on shape, position and application in a marketplace full of formulaic solutions.
-Let's look at task dependent product variations that stand out.
+Let's look at task-dependent product variations that stand out.

 Helmet Rope

 If all we need to secure is a helmet for our passenger, these are simple enough.
-They "shoelace" over the top and visor areas snuggly for easy pillion placement.
-Once we arrive at their rescue and unveil the anti-noggin-floggin', the rope can be tucked into a jacket pocket.
+They "shoelace" over the top and visor areas snugly for easy pillion placement.
+Once we arrive at their rescue and unveil the anti-noggin-floggin', we can tuck the rope into a jacket pocket.

 Carabiner Bungee Cords